Processing math: 79%

 Proof of Lemma 3.
 We have

-where $c_X(1)=0$ and $c_X(n)=\sum_{d\mid n, d<X}\mu(d)$ for $n>1$.
-Hence $|c_X(n)|\leq \tau(n)\cdot 1_{[X,\infty]}(n)$, where $\tau(\cdot)$ counts the number of divisors.
-As already mentioned, we are going to estimate the integral of $|f_X(\sigma+it)|$ for $\sigma=\frac{1}{2}$ and $\sigma=1+\delta$ with $\delta\in (0,1)$, and interpolate to obtain a bound in the intermediate range.
+where c_X(1)=0 and c_X(n)=\sum_{d\mid n, d<X}\mu(d) for n>1.
+Hence |c_X(n)|\leq \tau(n)\cdot 1_{[X,\infty]}(n), where \tau(\cdot) counts the number of divisors.
+As already mentioned, we are going to estimate the integral of |f_X(\sigma+it)| for \sigma=\frac{1}{2} and \sigma=1+\delta with \delta\in (0,1), and interpolate to obtain a bound in the intermediate range.

 First we bound

-\[\begin{eqnarray}\int_{0}^{T}|f_X(1+\delta+it)|^2dt&=&\sum_{m,n\geq X}\frac{c_X(m)c_X(n)}{(mn)^{1+\delta}}\int_{0}^{T}\left(\frac{m}{n}\right)^{it}d\\&\leq& T\sum_{n\geq X}\frac{\tau(n)^2}{n^{2+2\delta}}+4\sum_{n>m\geq X}\frac{\tau(m)\tau(n)}{(mn)^{1+\delta}\log\left(\frac{n}{m}\right)}.\end{eqnarray}\]
+\begin{eqnarray}\int_{0}^{T}|f_X(1+\delta+it)|^2dt&=&\sum_{m,n\geq X}\frac{c_X(m)c_X(n)}{(mn)^{1+\delta}}\int_{0}^{T}\left(\frac{m}{n}\right)^{it}d\\&\leq& T\sum_{n\geq X}\frac{\tau(n)^2}{n^{2+2\delta}}+4\sum_{n>m\geq X}\frac{\tau(m)\tau(n)}{(mn)^{1+\delta}\log\left(\frac{n}{m}\right)}.\end{eqnarray}

 Lemma 6 can be used to bound these two sums.
 By partial summation and Lemma 6 (i),

-\[\begin{eqnarray}\sum_{n\geq X}\frac{\tau(n)^2}{n^{2+2\delta}}\ll \frac{1}{X^{1+2\delta}}\log^3 X.\end{eqnarray}\]
+\begin{eqnarray}\sum_{n\geq X}\frac{\tau(n)^2}{n^{2+2\delta}}\ll \frac{1}{X^{1+2\delta}}\log^3 X.\end{eqnarray}

-In addition, by Lemma 6 (ii) and the inequality $\frac{1}{\log x}<1+\frac{1}{\sqrt{x}\log x}$ for $x>1$,
+In addition, by Lemma 6 (ii) and the inequality \frac{1}{\log x}<1+\frac{1}{\sqrt{x}\log x} for x>1,

-\[\begin{eqnarray}\sum_{n>m\geq X}\frac{\tau(m)\tau(n)}{(mn)^{1+\delta}\log\left(\frac{n}{m}\right)}&\ll& \sum_{n>m\geq X}\frac{\tau(m)\tau(n)}{(mn)^{1+\delta}}+\sum_{n>m\geq X}\frac{\tau(m)\tau(n)n^{-\frac{1}{2}}m^{\frac{1}{2}}}{(mn)^{1+\delta}\log\left(\frac{n}{m}\right)}\\&\ll& \left(\sum_{n=1}^{\infty}\frac{\tau(n)}{n^{1+\delta}}\right)^2+\sum_{n>m\geq 1}\frac{\tau(m)\tau(n)}{(mn)^{\frac{1}{2}\log\left(\frac{n}{m}\right)}}\int_{n}^{\infty}\frac{1+\delta}{x^{2+\delta}}dx\\&\ll& \zeta^4(1+\delta)+\int_{1}^{\infty} \frac{1+\delta}{x^{2+\delta}}\Phi(x)dx\\&\ll& \delta^{-4}+\int_{1}^{\infty}\frac{1+\delta}{x^{1+\delta}}\log^4 x dx\ll \delta^{-4}\end{eqnarray}\]
+\begin{eqnarray}\sum_{n>m\geq X}\frac{\tau(m)\tau(n)}{(mn)^{1+\delta}\log\left(\frac{n}{m}\right)}&\ll& \sum_{n>m\geq X}\frac{\tau(m)\tau(n)}{(mn)^{1+\delta}}+\sum_{n>m\geq X}\frac{\tau(m)\tau(n)n^{-\frac{1}{2}}m^{\frac{1}{2}}}{(mn)^{1+\delta}\log\left(\frac{n}{m}\right)}\\&\ll& \left(\sum_{n=1}^{\infty}\frac{\tau(n)}{n^{1+\delta}}\right)^2+\sum_{n>m\geq 1}\frac{\tau(m)\tau(n)}{(mn)^{\frac{1}{2}\log\left(\frac{n}{m}\right)}}\int_{n}^{\infty}\frac{1+\delta}{x^{2+\delta}}dx\\&\ll& \zeta^4(1+\delta)+\int_{1}^{\infty} \frac{1+\delta}{x^{2+\delta}}\Phi(x)dx\\&\ll& \delta^{-4}+\int_{1}^{\infty}\frac{1+\delta}{x^{1+\delta}}\log^4 x dx\ll \delta^{-4}\end{eqnarray}

-by the Dirichlet zeries of $\zeta^2$.
-Moreover, $\frac{\log^3 X}{X^{1+2\delta}}\ll \frac{1}{\delta^3 X}$ as $X^{2\delta}\gg (\delta \log X)^3.$ This implies
+by the Dirichlet zeries of \zeta^2.
+Moreover, \frac{\log^3 X}{X^{1+2\delta}}\ll \frac{1}{\delta^3 X} as X^{2\delta}\gg (\delta \log X)^3.
+This implies

-On the line $\sigma=\frac{1}{2},$ we estimate
+On the line \sigma=\frac{1}{2}, we estimate

-\[\begin{eqnarray}\int_{0}^{T}|f_X(\frac{1}{2}+it)|^2dt&\ll& \int_{0}^{T}|\zeta(\frac{1}{2}+it)|^2|M_X(\frac{1}{2}+it)|^2dt+T\\&\ll& T^{2c}\int_{0}^{T}|M_X(\frac{1}{2}+it)|^2dt+T\\&\ll& T^{1+2c}\sum_{n<X}\frac{\mu^2(n)}{n}+4T^{2c}\sum_{m<n<X}\frac{|\mu(m)\mu(n)|}{(mn)^{\frac{1}{2}}\log\left(\frac{n}{m}\right)}\\&\ll& T^{1+2c}\log X+4T^{2c}\sum_{m<n<X}\left(\frac{1}{(mn)^{\frac{1}{2}}}+\frac{1}{n-m}\right)\\&\ll& T^{2c}(T+X)\log X.\end{eqnarray}\]
+\begin{eqnarray}\int_{0}^{T}|f_X(\frac{1}{2}+it)|^2dt&\ll& \int_{0}^{T}|\zeta(\frac{1}{2}+it)|^2|M_X(\frac{1}{2}+it)|^2dt+T\\&\ll& T^{2c}\int_{0}^{T}|M_X(\frac{1}{2}+it)|^2dt+T\\&\ll& T^{1+2c}\sum_{n<X}\frac{\mu^2(n)}{n}+4T^{2c}\sum_{m<n<X}\frac{|\mu(m)\mu(n)|}{(mn)^{\frac{1}{2}}\log\left(\frac{n}{m}\right)}\\&\ll& T^{1+2c}\log X+4T^{2c}\sum_{m<n<X}\left(\frac{1}{(mn)^{\frac{1}{2}}}+\frac{1}{n-m}\right)\\&\ll& T^{2c}(T+X)\log X.\end{eqnarray}

 Now we will interpolate between the two integral inequalities.
 Define

-The function $f_X(s)1_{[0,T]}(\Im(s))$ is of course not analytic, so we have to smoothen it in such a way that the resulting analytic function is tiny outside $[-T,T]$.
+The function f_X(s)1_{[0,T]}(\Im(s)) is of course not analytic, so we have to smoothen it in such a way that the resulting analytic function is tiny outside [-T,T].
 To this end, we define

 where

-and $\tau>2$, say (so that the cosine term does not vanish in the strip $\sigma\in [\frac{1}{2},1+\delta]$).
+and \tau>2, say (so that the cosine term does not vanish in the strip \sigma\in [\frac{1}{2},1+\delta]).
 We have

-in the strip $\sigma\in [\frac{1}{2},1+\delta]$, so that factor acts as a mollifier.
-We also have, for fixed $s$,
+in the strip \sigma\in [\frac{1}{2},1+\delta], so that factor acts as a mollifier.
+We also have, for fixed s,

-\[\begin{eqnarray}\frac{s-1}{s}\zeta(s)M_X(s)-\frac{s-1}{s}\ll_{X} \frac{(s-1)\zeta(s)}{s}+1\ll |s|^2\ll t^2\end{eqnarray}\]
+\begin{eqnarray}\frac{s-1}{s}\zeta(s)M_X(s)-\frac{s-1}{s}\ll_{X} \frac{(s-1)\zeta(s)}{s}+1\ll |s|^2\ll t^2\end{eqnarray}

 by the formula

-\[\begin{eqnarray}\zeta(s)=\sum_{n\leq t^2}n^{-s}+O(1),\quad \sigma\geq \frac{1}{2}\end{eqnarray}\]
+\begin{eqnarray}\zeta(s)=\sum_{n\leq t^2}n^{-s}+O(1),\quad \sigma\geq \frac{1}{2}\end{eqnarray}

 proved in this post (the proof is just partial summation).
-The factor $s-1$ was necessary in the definition of $F_{X,\tau}$ to compensate for the pole of $\zeta$.
+The factor s-1 was necessary in the definition of F_{X,\tau} to compensate for the pole of \zeta.
 In conclusion,

-\[\begin{eqnarray}F_{X,\tau}(s)\asymp e^{-\frac{|t|}{2\tau}}|f_X(s)|, \quad \frac{1}{2}\leq\sigma\leq 1+\delta,\quad |t|\geq 1\end{eqnarray}\]
+\begin{eqnarray}F_{X,\tau}(s)\asymp e^{-\frac{|t|}{2\tau}}|f_X(s)|, \quad \frac{1}{2}\leq\sigma\leq 1+\delta,\quad |t|\geq 1\end{eqnarray}

-and further $\displaystyle\lim_{t\to \infty}|f(\sigma+it)|=0$ uniformly for $\sigma\in [\frac{1}{2},1+\delta]$.
+and further \displaystyle\lim_{t\to \infty}|f(\sigma+it)|=0 uniformly for \sigma\in [\frac{1}{2},1+\delta].
 By partial integration, we have

-\[\begin{eqnarray}J_{1+\delta}\ll 1+\int_{0}^{\infty} e^{-\frac{t}{\tau}}|f_X(\sigma+it)|^2dt=1+\int_{0}^{\infty}e^{-y}I_{\sigma}(\tau y)dy,\end{eqnarray}\]
+\begin{eqnarray}J_{1+\delta}\ll 1+\int_{0}^{\infty} e^{-\frac{t}{\tau}}|f_X(\sigma+it)|^2dt=1+\int_{0}^{\infty}e^{-y}I_{\sigma}(\tau y)dy,\end{eqnarray}

 and this implies

-\[\begin{eqnarray}J_{1+\delta}\ll 1+\int_{0}^{\infty}e^{-y}\left(\frac{\tau y}{X}+1\right)\delta^{-4}dy\ll \left(\frac{\tau}{X}+1\right)\delta^{-4}.\end{eqnarray}\]
+\begin{eqnarray}J_{1+\delta}\ll 1+\int_{0}^{\infty}e^{-y}\left(\frac{\tau y}{X}+1\right)\delta^{-4}dy\ll \left(\frac{\tau}{X}+1\right)\delta^{-4}.\end{eqnarray}

 Similarly,

-\[\begin{eqnarray}J_{\frac{1}{2}}\ll 1+\int_{0}^{\infty}e^{-y}(\tau y)^{2c}(\tau y+X)\log Xdy\ll \tau^{2c}(\tau+X)\log X.\end{eqnarray}\]
+\begin{eqnarray}J_{\frac{1}{2}}\ll 1+\int_{0}^{\infty}e^{-y}(\tau y)^{2c}(\tau y+X)\log Xdy\ll \tau^{2c}(\tau+X)\log X.\end{eqnarray}

 Now Lemma 5 is applied to conclude that

-\[\begin{eqnarray}J_{\sigma}\ll \left(\left(\frac{\tau}{X}+1\right)\delta^{-4}\right)^{\frac{\sigma-\frac{1}{2}}{\frac{1}{2}+\delta}} \left(\tau^{2c}(\tau+X)\log X\right)^{\frac{1+\delta-\sigma}{\frac{1}{2}+\delta}}.\end{eqnarray}\]
+\begin{eqnarray}J_{\sigma}\ll \left(\left(\frac{\tau}{X}+1\right)\delta^{-4}\right)^{\frac{\sigma-\frac{1}{2}}{\frac{1}{2}+\delta}} \left(\tau^{2c}(\tau+X)\log X\right)^{\frac{1+\delta-\sigma}{\frac{1}{2}+\delta}}.\end{eqnarray}

 This leads to

-To eliminate the exponential, we take $\tau=cT$, and we also take $\delta=\frac{c'}{\log(T+X)}$, since then $X^\delta,T^{\delta}\ll 1$.
+To eliminate the exponential, we take \tau=cT, and we also take \delta=\frac{c'}{\log(T+X)}, since then X^\delta,T^{\delta}\ll 1.
 Therefore

 as desired. ■